rferl/riga-tool-quote-card/README.md

 When you build your tool's frontend with `npm run build` SvelteKit will compile your svelte site at `+page.svelte` to a static site into the `./build` directory.

-The entry HTML file of the created static site will be named after the given route name, so the route name `src/routes/my-tool-name` will translate to `my-tool-name.html`.
+The entry HTML file will be `index.html`, so the route name `src/routes/index` will translate to `index.html`.

 **TODO consider and explain what happens next and how it gets pulled into the editor and revise above accordingly**